-2. Computational model
+2. Computational model design

-The computational simulating system MSC.ADAMS.AVT is used for the computational modelling and simulating.
+The computational system MSC.ADAMS.AVT is used for the computational modelling and simulating.
 This system can be used for the analysis of kinetic and dynamic characteristics of the modelling mechanic system and its animation.
-Model intended for MSC computational system must be built from two basic parts.
-These parts of the model are: geometrical and contact computational parts (ADAMS/MSC, 2003).
+Model intended for MSC computational system must be built from two basic parts, geometrical and contact computational parts (ADAMS/MSC, 2003).
 Geometrical part of computational model must consists of basic parts of the vehicle undercarriage movable parts.
-The model involves road wheels (Fig. 1), supporting rollers, driving sprocket (Fig. 2), idle wheel and track line on which individual track links are connected by couplings (Fig. 3).
+The general model (Fig. 1) involves road wheels, supporting rollers, driving sprocket (Fig. 2), idle wheel and track line on which individual track links are connected by couplings (Fig. 3).
 The parts are defined by components with real geometrical shape.
 The critical aspect at this point is to keep the flat contact.